 In every workplace, people experience different management styles.
 Some leaders push hard because they want high performance.
 Others may unintentionally cross a line.
-And in some cases, the behaviour is not “tough”—it is harmful.
+And in some cases, the behaviour is not “tough” — it is harmful.

-Understanding the difference between a tough boss vs workplace bully is essential for both employees and organisations.
-According to your uploaded document, a tough boss focuses on performance, while a bully uses repeated unreasonable behaviour that harms a worker’s wellbeing or confidence .This distinction matters because Australian workers have clear rights under bullying laws, and leaders must be mindful of how their actions affect their teams.
+Understanding the difference between a tough boss and a workplace bully is essential for both employees and organisations.
+A tough boss focuses on performance, while a bully uses repeated unreasonable behaviour that harms a worker’s wellbeing or confidence.
+This distinction matters because Australian workers have clear rights under bullying laws, and leaders must be mindful of how their actions affect their teams.

 Tough Boss or Bully – What’s the Difference?